Olmsted Parks Conservancy and Louisville Parks and Recreation break ground on $1.1 million restoration project in Tyler Park on Tuesday, May 7.

 “Tyler Park is the namesake and crown jewel of our neighborhood,” said District 8 Councilman Brandon Coan.
 “The master plan implementation, coupled with the Barret/Castlewood project and nearby street resurfacing soon to be completed, will transform the area over the next several months.
 I can’t thank Olmsted Parks Conservancy donors enough for their vision and generosity.”

 “For 30 years, the Olmsted Parks Conservancy has served as an invaluable passionate and dedicated advocacy group that supports Louisville’s collection of Olmsted-designed parks,” Mayor Greg Fischer said.
 “Their work, in conjunction with Louisville Parks and Recreation, will transform Tyler Park for the enjoyment of generations of Louisville residents.”

 Future improvements to Tyler Park, outside of the restoration project, include the installation of a wheelchair ramp connecting the east and west side of the park, making it easier and safer to get from one side of the park to the other.
-The ramp is currently included in the Mayor’s recommended budget for the 2019-2020 fiscal year and could be added later this year if approved.
-The Tyler Park Master Plan also includes a 25-person pavilion which is not funded at this time.
+The Tyler Park Master Plan also includes a 25-person pavilion, and repurposing the four-court tennis court set (to feature two tennis courts , one half-court basketball court, and two pickleball courts), which are not funded at this time.